Now, here, you see,

-Another consequential illusion is the idea of race; we have a hardware bias of “us-them” (the good and the bad that you see so accentuated in Marxism between classes).
+Another consequential illusion is the idea of race; we have a hardware bias of, Us; Them, phenomena, (the good and the bad that you see so accentuated in Marxism between classes).
 “Races and populations are remarkably similar to each other, with the largest part by far of human variation being accounted for by the differences between individuals.
 Human racial classification is of no social value and is positively destructive of social and human relations.
 Since such racial classification is now seen to be of virtually no genetic or taxonomic significance either, no justification can be offered for its continuance.”
 Quoting Richard Lewontin in Who We Are and How We Got Here, a book very worth a read.
 This said, inside the eight billion of our single species, there is genetic variation worth investigating for genetic diseases, disinclinations and other hardware problems, (i.e. human nature set by natural selection over the many millenniums of our evolution from a primate precursor), which could help us understand our past and assist our future progress.

 What happens when true believers, subjectivists and ideologues are contradicted by reality?
 The Christians, Moslems, Marxists, Mormons and all the tribal manifestations of irrational collectivists, (Platonists), often just double-down, ignoring the empirical data; reality is optional.
 A false negative is failing to notice a pattern when there really is one like that, four seasons explains the earth spinning on its axis.
 Another pattern to baffle humanity for so long is a rat causing a pandemic which is actually a bacterium carried by a flea which killed rat and human alike (and cows, sheep and other domesticated animals).
 Natural-selection in evolution and spontaneous order in the unfettered market explain the human condition but stump the pedestrian; they long for God and the state to bring about cosmic righteousness.
 These explanations constantly cause confusion, and especially so to religious and political intellectuals who sincerely believe that facts are non-compulsary.
 A false positive is seeing God the designer when it does not exist or believing in the need for state intervention in the market when it is superfluous, even deleterious.

-Surprises exist all around us, even in the middle of this boring (almost) pandemic, there are meta-ramifications, reactions and unplanned consequences, the biggest one being that the world came together to face what is saw a an existential challenge; that is as startling and wonderful as the hope someday of ending human poverty and war completely.
+Surprises exist all around us, even in the middle of this boring (almost) pandemic, there are meta-ramifications, reactions and unplanned consequences, the biggest one being that the world came together to face what it saw as an existential challenge; that is as startling and wonderful as the hope someday of ending human poverty and war completely.
 In 1950, two years before I was born, our life expectancy for the entire world was 48.7 years and extreme poverty was over 70% of its population; in 2020 in the middle of this viral event, life expectancy for the eight billion souls was well over 72 years and extreme poverty for the globe was under 10 percent; and moreover, now that we are in 2023 and getting more of an objective scientific view, are we sure that Covid was even a minor threat to regular healthy middle-aged folks and their kids but rather just a real danger to anyone with metabolic syndrome or some other serious immune compromise?

 I read The Pathologies of Power (published 1988) after I’d finished The Code Breaker (published 2021).
 Sometimes I find that there are folks out there always reading the wrong old books and getting sorely depressed for nothing.
 As sure as it is immoral to be a holocaust-denier or a global-warming denier, it is just as immoral to be a progress-denier.
 It is also outright wrong to gloom and doom on principle, debilitating pessimism is as wrong as Pollyanna optimism, such as Leibniz framed it to defend divinity and Voltaire satirized in Candide those many years ago.
 Doom and gloom leads unnecessarily to much human suffering today especially among the young who are often being told that the world is melting, running out of everything and days away from some horrible calamity, or that God’s return is only a kiss away or that everyone is going to die (not eventually) but entirely and all too soon.